cmk/profunctor-optics/profunctor-optics/README.md

 [Hackage link](http://hackage.haskell.org/package/profunctor-optics)

 This package provides some utilities for manipulating profunctor-based optics.
-It has a few design goals:
+It has a few goals:

-  * Be interoperable.
-All that is required to create optics is the `profunctors` package, which is heavily used and likely to end up in `base` at some point.
-Optics compose with `(.)` from `Prelude` as is typical.
-If you want to provide profunctor optics for your own types in your own libraries, then you can do so without incurring a dependency on this package.
-Names of things are kept fairly close to the `lens` versions for compatibility and comprehension.
-Conversions to & from the Van Laarhoven representations are provided for each optic type.

   * Be simple.
 Optics are complex enough without adding implementation noise.
 There are no inscrutable internal modules, lawless or otherwise ancillary typeclasses, or heavy type-level machinery.
 The language extensions doing the majority of the work are `RankNTypes` and `QuantifiedConstraints`.